How to Prepare Your Family for Emergencies

 - Can opener (manual)

 - Extra batteries

-Additional suggested emergency supplies can be found here.
+Additional suggested emergency supplies can be found at Ready.gov.

-Find out what to do before, during and after emergencies with help from the Tennessee Emergency Management Agency (TEMA), which has created a Web page and a mobile app to help get you ready for a disaster.
+Find out what to do before, during and after emergencies with help from the Tennessee Emergency Management Agency (TEMA), which has created a Web page to help get you ready for a disaster.